jeniok12/golang-tdd-example/README.md

       req.URL.RawQuery = fmt.Sprintf("lang=%s", tC.lang)
       response := makeHTTPCall(svr.router, req)

-      qBytes, _ := ioutil.ReadAll(response.Body)
+      respBytes, _ := ioutil.ReadAll(response.Body)

-      var q quote.Quote
+      var respMap map[string]interface{}
-      _ = json.Unmarshal(qBytes, &q)
+      _ = json.Unmarshal(respBytes, &respMap)

-      assert.Equal(t, tC.expectedStatus, response.Code, "Response HTTP status in different than expected") assert.Equal(t, tC.expectedBody, &q, "Response HTTP body in different than expected") })
+      assert.Equal(t, tC.expectedStatus, response.Code, "Response HTTP status in different than expected") assert.Equal(t, tC.expectedBody, respMap, "Response HTTP body in different than expected") })
   }
 }
 // ...
 ```
 Now if we run the tests again, the will pass as before, but now there is no call to the external service.
+Another thing it worth mentioning is that we used `map[string]interface{}` as the service response instead of the real struct (`quote.Quote`).
+I prefer this way because it is may indicate when we breake intreface with our users.
+In such case the test will fail.